qouteall/qouteall-blog/blog/2025/About circular reference.md

 Different choices of channel buffer:

 - Use fixed-size buffer.
 When channel is full, producer blocks, this gives **back pressure**.
 It can avoid out-of-memory or disk full.
-But it can indirectly block user's request.
+It's often better for stability (only block some requests rather than letting whole system crash).
 - Use unbounded buffer:
   - If buffer is in-memory, it can **out-of-memory if big burst occurs**.
   - Use disk-backed event queue, such as Kafka.
 Disk can hold more data than memory, but it's still finite.
 Kafka discards messages according to retention policy.
+If disk space is used up, there may be other issues (e.g. database may fail to write).

 ### Buffered channels can still deadlock